Back to Guides

 • Binding compliance instructions

-• Participation in EU cybersecurity cooperation mechanisms
+• Participation in EU cybersecurity coordination

 10. NIS2 Fines and Sanctions in Denmark